sri7vasu/mean-jwt-rest-auth/README.md

 articles/tutorials on the web:

 1.http://www.kdelemme.com/2014/03/09/authentication-with-angularjs-and-a-node-js-rest-api/ - https://github.com/kdelemme/blogjs (Back end code is from here)

 2.http://code.tutsplus.com/tutorials/token-based-authentication-with-angularjs-nodejs--cms-22543 - https://github.com/huseyinbabal/token-based-auth-frontend (front end code is from here)

-Combined the above two solutions, customized the same and added UI validations.
+Combined the above two solutions, customized a bit and added UI validations.
 Thanks to both the authors for the above articles.
 User will be shown Home,Signin,Signup if he/she is not registered/logged in , else Home,Me and Logout are shown.

 ## Dependencies